Krbz/react-native-crosswalk-webview-plus/README.md

 # react-native-crosswalk-webview-plus
 Crosswalk's WebView for React Native on Android.

 #### thanks [jordansexton](https://github.com/jordansexton),He developed the original project,but  He hasn't been updated for two years so far (2018.9),and there are some bugs...,so I fix them and I add some new features
+#### thanks [fantasy525](https://github.com/fantasy525),He fixed some bugs and I added some new features.
+No ARM&x86 Support so I forked it and add support.
+Also fixed no supported UIManager Accessing

 [![npm licence](http://img.shields.io/npm/l/react-native-webview-crosswalk.svg?style=flat-square)](https://npmjs.org/package/react-native-webview-crosswalk "View this project on npm")